Montana/burn-rate/README.md

 ## Assumptions

-Burn rate makes the following assumptions about Prowl:
+Burn rate makes the following assumptions about Prowl & your startup:

 * You organize your finances on a weekly basis
 * Every "pay week" starts on Thursday